Yaminiiii7/Two-Tier-Flask-App-Project-with-Github-Actions/README.md

 ---

 ### **1. Project Overview**
-This document outlines the step-by-step process for deploying a 2-tier web application (Flask + MySQL) on an AWS EC2 instance.
-The deployment is containerized using Docker and Docker Compose.
-A full CI/CD pipeline is established using Jenkins to automate the build and deployment process whenever new code is pushed to a GitHub repository.
+This document outlines the step-by-step process for deploying a two-tier web application (Flask and MySQL) on an AWS EC2 instance.
+The application is containerized using Docker and orchestrated with Docker Compose.
+A complete CI/CD pipeline is implemented using GitHub Actions, which automatically builds and deploys the application by securely connecting to the EC2 instance via SSH whenever new code is pushed to the GitHub repository.

 ---